Kupwara district

-Kupwara district is one of the 10 districts located in the Kashmir Valley Division of Indian administered Kashmir.
-The talri river (originating in lolab valley and flowing from east to west) and Mawar river are two main rivers in the district.
+Kupwara district is an administrative district of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
+It is one of the 10 districts located in the Kashmir Valley Division of Indian administered Kashmir.
+The Pohru River (originating in Lolab Valley and flowing from east to west) and Mawar river are two main rivers in the district.
 Both of them meet Jhelum river in Baramulla district.

 History

-The district was carved out of the erstwhile Baramulla district in 1979 with Kupwara as the district headquarters.
+The district was carved out of the erstwhile Baramulla district in 1979 with Kupwara Town as the district headquarters.

+Kupwara district, located in the northern part of Jammu and Kashmir, India, has a rich and complex history shaped by its strategic location and diverse cultural influences.